rackerlabs/rackspace-how-to/content/cloud-servers/migrating-to-the-rackspace-cloud-from-amazon-web-services.md

 This guide is intended for developers who are migrating applications from Amazon Web Services (AWS) to Rackspace Cloud.
-It maps AWS infrastructure products to Rackspace infrastructure products, specifically Amazon Elastic Computer Cloud (EC2) to Rackspace Cloud Servers.
+It maps AWS infrastructure products to Rackspace infrastructure products, specifically Amazon Elastic Compute Cloud (EC2) to Rackspace Cloud Servers.
 It also provides scenarios for specific stack migrations from EC2 to Cloud Servers.
 The goal of this guide is to make your migration as seamless as possible.